Architectural Landmarks in Atlanta, GA

 What are the most iconic architectural landmarks in Atlanta?

-What Atlanta neighbourhood has the most architectural landmarks?
+What Atlanta neighborhood has the most architectural landmarks?

 Midtown Atlanta has the highest concentration of architectural landmarks — including the Fox Theatre, the High Museum of Art, the Millennium Gate Museum at Atlantic Station, and proximity to Ponce City Market.
 Downtown follows with the Georgia State Capitol, Mercedes-Benz Stadium, and the Georgia Aquarium.
 Midtown's density of cultural infrastructure is one reason it consistently commands among the highest real estate premiums in the city.
 Browse Midtown homes for sale.